 Starting with SAP HANA Cloud, the SAP HANA database in SAP HANA Cloud supports a new remote table replication feature that allows tables to be replicated across different SAP HANA systems natively.
 With this new feature, users can handily replicate remote tables by sending DDL and DML logs directly from a source system to a target system through the SAP HANA smart data access (SDA) ODBC connection.In a nutshell, the new remote table replication was developed with the following five key characteristics.

-- Transient (in-memory) log-based replication: As this new feature is log-based in transactional layer, it can provide better performance with less overhead to a source system compared to trigger-based replication
+- Transient (in-memory) log-based replication: Since this new feature is log-based at the transactional layer, it can provide better performance with less overhead to a source system compared to trigger-based replication.

-- ODBC connection: It ensures optimized performance between HANA systems because it uses SDA ODBC connection with hanaodbc adapter for its log/data transfer
+- ODBC connection: It ensures optimized performance between SAP HANA systems because it uses an SDA ODBC connection with the hanaodbc adapter for its log/data transfer.

-- Transactional consistency: If multiple source tables are updated within one transaction, it applies the same behavior on the target tables to ensure database level transactional consistency (transactional consistency is only guaranteed if the transaction is handled on database level, and it doesn’t guarantee the transaction consistency on application level like ABAP)
+- Transactional consistency: If multiple source tables are updated within one transaction, it applies the same behavior to the target tables to ensure database-level transactional consistency.
+However, transactional consistency is only guaranteed if the transaction is handled at the database level, and it doesn’t guarantee transaction consistency at the application level such as ABAP.

-- Near real-time replication: It keeps replicating when changes happen (change data capture)
+- Near real-time replication: It continues to replicate changes as they occur (change data capture).

-- Auto reactivation for failures: When an indexserver is turned off for any reasons such as crash or upgrade, all replications are disabled but when the indexserver restarts, those are reactivated and resumes replicating
+- Auto reactivation for failures: When an indexserver is turned off for any reasons, such as a crash or upgrade, all replications are disabled.
+However, when the indexserver restarts, the replications are reactivated and resumes replicating.